 Internships in Michigan

 Our most extensive internship programs are in southwest Michigan and in Lansing.
-The latter, the Capital Internship program, has been underway for over a decade and has placed qualified interns in offices throughout the executive and legislative branches of Michigan government, as well as in the lobbying and non-profit sectors.
+The latter, the Capital Internship program, has been underway for decades and has placed qualified interns in offices throughout the executive and legislative branches of Michigan government, as well as in the lobbying and non-profit sectors.
 In southwest Michigan, interns regularly serve in city and village managers' offices, in other local agencies, and in business development and nonprofit organizations.

 Capital and local internship programs